Welcome! This is the documentation for ASpecD – a framework for handling spectroscopic data focussing on reproducibility.

 In short: Each and every processing step applied to your data will be recorded and can be traced back.
 Additionally, for each representation of your data (e.g., figures, tables) you can easily follow how the data shown have been processed and where they originate from.

 What is even better: Actual data processing and analysis no longer requires programming skills, but is as simple as writing a text file summarising all the steps you want to have been performed on your dataset(s) in an organised way.
 Curious?
-Have a look at recipe-driven data analysis.
+Have a look at recipe-driven data analysis – or at the following example:

 Framework for writing applications handling spectroscopic data